tavaa/STATISTICAL_METHODS_24_25/README.md

 # STATISTICAL_METHODS_24_25

 This repository contains materials for the **Statistical Methods** course for the academic year 2024-2025.
-It includes homework projects and a final project, all designed to reinforce key concepts and techniques in statistical analysis and data science.
+This course is offered by UniTS (Università degli Studi di Trieste), Trieste, Italy.

 ---